andikleen/tsx-tools/README.md

 # Useful TSX related tools

-TSX (Intel Transactional Synchronization Extension) is a hardware transactional memory extension in recent Intel CPU codenamed Haswell.
-For more information see http://en.wikipedia.org/wiki/Transactional_Synchronization_Extensions
+TSX (Intel Transactional Synchronization Extension) is a hardware transactional memory extension in recent 4th generation Core Intel CPUs codenamed Haswell.
+For more information see http://en.wikipedia.org/wiki/Transactional_Synchronization_Extensions and http://www.intel.com/software/tsx

-This package provides some tools for TSX development.
+This package provides some tools and libraries for TSX development.

 ## has-tsx

-Query the current
+Check if the current CPU supports TSX.

         % make
         % ./has-tsx